MCPS Elementary District (K-8) Operations Levy

-There are five seats up for election on the Missoula County Public Schools Board of Trustees on May 7, 2013; four seats are K-12 and represent both the Elementary and High School Districts; one seat represents the Lolo, Woodman and DeSmet areas on the High School Board (and votes only on high school issues).
-Nine candidates have filed to run for the open seats.
-More Information
+There are three seats up for election on the Missoula County Public Schools Board of Trustees on May 6, 2014; two seats are K-12 and represent both the Elementary and High School Districts; and one seat represents the Swan Valley, Seeley Lake, Potomac, Sunset and Clinton districts on the High School Board (and votes only on high school issues).
+Click here to learn more.

 Voter registration materials are available in a variety of formats on the website.
 You will need some form of identification to register to vote.
 The registration card also provides the option to register for the “permanent absentee” list, which means the ballot will be sent to you in the mail for each subsequent election or federal election (depending on your selection).